 Welcome to the Point Lonsdale Pier Fishing Guide.
 Point Lonsdale is one of the best fishing piers in all of Victoria.
 Beautiful backdrop with the historic lighthouse in the background overlooking Port Phillip Bay located off Point Lonsdale road.
+The surrounding beach is beautiful with rock formations, clean water, rock pools, and reef.
 Because this pier is close to the rip it means that you can target a wide variety of species from sharks to snapper to squid and much more.
 Careful consideration will need to be taken before fishing here.
 Ideally choosing which species you plan to target and rigging up accordingly before making your way down to the pier.

 Things to do Point Lonsdale